Does Home Insurance Cover Decks and Patios?

 Document the Damage Immediately

 Photograph and video all damage from multiple angles before touching anything.
-Record the date, time and cause.
+Note when the damage happened and what caused it, since insurers ask for both.
 That documentation is your primary evidence for the claim.

 2. 2